Skip to main content

 Featured Wineries

-Linganore Winecellars stands as one of Maryland's largest and most established wineries, located just minutes from downtown Frederick.
-The expansive estate features a large tasting room, outdoor seating areas, and regular event programming including summer concerts and festivals.
-Wine production spans from sweet native varieties to dry European-style wines.
+Linganore Winecellars (Mount Airy, about a 30-minute drive east) has been synonymous with Maryland wine since 1972 and is one of the state's largest, most established wineries.
+The expansive estate features a large tasting room, outdoor seating, and a busy event calendar of summer concerts and festivals, with production spanning sweet native varieties to dry European-style wines.

-Black Ankle Vineyards has earned national recognition for producing exceptional wines that compete with established regions.
-The winery's commitment to quality over quantity results in sought-after bottles often selling out.
-The modern tasting room provides sophisticated wine education alongside tastings.
+Black Ankle Vineyards (also near Mount Airy, roughly 20 minutes east) has earned national recognition for estate-grown wines that compete with far better-known regions.
+Its focus on quality over quantity means sought-after bottles often sell out, and the modern tasting room pairs serious wine education with the pours.

-Big Cork Vineyards positioned north of Frederick offers expansive views and diverse wine portfolios.
-The winery's events include live music, food pairings, and seasonal celebrations that draw visitors from throughout the region.
+Big Cork Vineyards (Rohrersville, roughly 35 minutes west toward the South Mountain area) offers breathtaking views, a broad wine portfolio, and regular live music, food pairings, and seasonal events that draw visitors from across the region.

 The Wine Tasting Experience